-In relation to gambling operators who direct their provision of gambling to the Danish market without a valid licence, the DGA will request the Bailiff’s Court to issue an ISP block of the website.
+In relation to gambling operators that direct their provision of gambling to the Danish market without a valid licence, the DGA will request the Bailiff’s Court to issue an ISP block of the website.
 The DGA has used this sanction on several occasions.
 Every time ISP blocking is granted, the relevant websites are listed on the DGA’s website.

-The DGA monitors the gambling market and can at any time open a procedure for revocation of a licence if it finds that the licence-holder can no longer supply games in a sound financial and professional manner.
-Such a procedure has, to the best of this firm's knowledge, not yet been opened.
+The DGA monitors the gambling market and can at any time open a procedure for revocation of a licence if it finds that the licence holder can no longer supply games in a sound financial and professional manner.
+Such a procedure has, to the best of this firm’s knowledge, not yet been opened.

 As the DGA does not have the power to issue fines, it will be obliged to hand over the matter to the Danish police with the recommendation that the police issue a penalty notice that the violator can choose to accept and try in court.
-There are still no public decisions on fines or imprisonment due to infringement of the Gambling Act.
-The most common sanctions are a warning and an order to correct the offence.

 Social gaming is often described as games consisting of structured activities that have contextual rules through which users can engage with one another.
 Social games are most often multiplayer and have one or more of the following features: